forwinder15/robust-octopus/src/pages/index.md

   background_style: style1
   features_list:
   - title: Web Development
-    text: Custom Sites Built with your customer in mine
+    text: Custom Sites Built with your customer in mind
     icon: fa-code
   - title: 'Security '
     text: 'You want your site safe and secure.
 I will help you get there. https and